Local Path Planning among Pushable Objects based on Reinforcement Learning

-The main contributions of this work are: \begin{itemize} \item We propose a reinforcement learning policy that can solve local NAMO problems with non-axial-aligned pushing. \item We demonstrate that the proposed policy is able to generalize to unseen obstacle positions in known environments, and has the potential to generalize to unseen obstacle positions in unknown environments. \item We develop a framework for generating local NAMO problems to train agents in parallel simulated environments, which can be used to benchmark future studies. \item Lastly, we show that reliable sim-to-real transfer of the proposed method is possible, and the policy can handle sensor noises and uncertain dynamics. \end{itemize}
+In this paper, we utilize deep RL to deal with the local path planning problem in narrow spaces.
+In a similar setup, Xia et al.~\cite{xia2020interactive} used deep RL to deal with collisions with pushable objects, rather than actual planning interactions with those.
+Given all the aforementioned methods, the real novelty of our approach is: \begin{itemize} \item We propose a deep RL policy that can solve local path planning among pushable objects, with non-axial-aligned pushing and constant computational complexity. \item We demonstrate that the proposed policy is able to work for unseen object positions in known environments, and generalizes to unseen object positions in unknown environments. \item We show that reliable sim-to-real transfer is possible to handle sensor noises and uncertain object dynamics. \end{itemize}